nightroman/FarNet/Vessel/README.md

 [Contents]

-The command list is opened by the menu command *Smart commands*.
+The command list is opened by the menu *Commands*.
+Tracked items are shown with ticks.

 Keys and actions: